 Concurrent enrollment courses are college-level courses offered in the high school through which students earn genuine, transferrable college-credit while simultaneously fulfilling high school graduation requirements.
 The courses are taught by authorized adjuncts of Tompkins Cortland Community College (TC3) – high school faculty with the credentials to teach college coursework.
-Concurrent enrollment instructors teach to the TC3 master course syllabi, use college-level texts, and require students to meet college-level expectations.
+Concurrent enrollment instructors teach to Tompkins Cortland's master course syllabi, use college-level texts, and require students to meet college-level expectations.

 Concurrent enrollment allows high school students:

 - To prepare for college by starting the transition to college level work.

 - To strengthen their college applications.

 - To earn advanced standing once accepted to college.
 Some students have graduated high school with more than 30 college credits.

 - To shorten the time to complete their college degree, or to take a lighter course load in their first two college semesters.

 - To explore career interests.
 CollegeNow Online courses are particularly useful for exposure to potential career paths.

 Read what former students have to say about the benefits of concurrent enrollment.